By Nils Kappeyne, Vice-President for DIY Software Development on May 4, 2021

-Take for example Fernando, an engineer at the Deer Park facility refinery in Texas, who developed an application to help manage and supervise complex and time-consuming maintenance procedures.
+Take for example Fernando, an engineer a refinery in Texas, who developed an application to help manage and supervise complex and time-consuming maintenance procedures.
 For years, he would think of ways to simplify them.
 With our citizen development programme, he finally could.
 The Microsoft Power Apps platform enabled him to improve and ease these operations.

 Originally, there was no easy way to review the data displaying the overall health and safety risks that come with site pump maintenance.
 Fernando’s intent was to automate part of the process, especially the data collection and visualisation.
 The idea came from consulting colleagues in Europe who faced similar challenges and now share in his excitement for this application.

 Despite his technical background, Fernando had not previously worked in the software development space.
 To develop his app, he sought support from his friends in IT to overcome hurdles such as data access and found the self-taught trial and error approach a fun and effective way to learn the basics.
 Thanks to the support of our established global community of citizen developers, he could build the application in just a few months.